MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineSetMediaFullscreen

-Changes the fullscreen state of the media playing in the browser.
+Changes the full-screen state of the media playing in the browser.

 > public HRESULT [DualEngineSetMediaFullscreen](#dualenginesetmediafullscreen)(BOOL fFullscreen)

 > [!WARNING]
-> Despite its name this function only exits fullscreen and will do nothing if no media is fullscreen.
+> Despite its name, this function only exits fullscreen and will do nothing if no media is fullscreen.
 > Passing `true` into the function is always a no-op.

 #### Parameters
-* `fFullscreen` If false fullscreen will be exited if media is fullscreen, if true nothing happens.
+* `fFullscreen` If `false`, fullscreen will be exited if media is fullscreen; if `true`, nothing happens.

 #### DualEngineSetPosition

-Set the size and position of the browser window.
+Sets the size and position of the browser window.

 > public HRESULT [DualEngineSetPosition](#dualenginesetposition)(int x, int y, int iWidth, int iHeight)

 #### Parameters

 * `x` The new position of the left side of the window, in client coordinates.

 * `y` The new position of the top of the window, in client coordinates.